Capital asset pricing model: Formula

+The Security Market Line (SML) showing the relationship between expected return E(Ri) and systematic risk (beta).
+Assets above the line carry a positive alpha.

 The CAPM is a model for pricing an individual security or portfolio.
-For individual securities, we make use of the security market line (SML) and its relation to expected return and systematic risk (beta) to show how the market must price individual securities in relation to their security risk class.
+For individual securities, it makes use of the security market line (SML) and its relation to expected return and systematic risk (beta) to show how the market must price individual securities in relation to their security risk class.

 The SML enables us to calculate the reward-to-risk ratio for any security in relation to that of the overall market.
 Therefore, when the expected rate of return for any security is deflated by its beta coefficient, the reward-to-risk ratio for any individual security in the market is equal to the market reward-to-risk ratio, thus:

+In equilibrium, all assets should plot directly on the SML.
+An asset located above the line is considered undervalued, as it offers a higher return for its level of systematic risk, while an asset below is overvalued.
+The slope of the SML represents the market risk premium, illustrating the trade-off between risk and return.
+By determining the position of a security relative to this line, investors can identify whether the expected return justifies the asset's market-related volatility.